The American Alcibiades

 Perhaps, except for Alcibiades, no noble hero was more unfairly treated by those for whom he sacrificed and by those to whom he assured victory than was the American Eagle: Benedict Arnold, the hero of Quebec and Montreal, of Lake Champlain and Ticonderoga, and most important of all, the hero of Saratoga which turned the tide of the American Revolutionary War, and did so by insubordinate violation of his commanding officer’s orders to retreat.

-Not all that different from today’s Congress, especially as personified by its two Democratic leaders, Chuck Schumer and Nancy Pelosi, Alcibiades and Arnold were consistently betrayed by the self-serving and self-aggrandizing politicians who did little if nothing to help them in their successes and instead, awarded their laurels to undeserving others.
+The Continental Congress of Arnold’s time was not all that different from today’s Congress, it too was comprised of self-serving and self-aggrandizing politicians who did little if nothing to help Arnold in his successes and instead, awarded laurels to undeserving others, passing him up for promotion and, instead, court martialing him.
 That seems the nature of politics, whether 2,400 years ago, 237 years ago or today.

 _______